Jane Alpert: Bombings

-Relations with members of the WUO
+Relations with members of the Weather Underground Organization

 When Alpert was arrested in 1969 with Sam Melville and two others in regards to the 1969 bombings, Alpert's parents bailed her out, and with the advice of others, Alpert forfeited the $20,000.00 bail and went underground.

 Jane Alpert was not arrested for the New York Corporate Office bombing and was still wanted.
 While underground Alpert got in contact and met with Mark Rudd.
 While with Rudd, the pair got pulled over by a police officer, but they gave false identification papers and were let off.
 From there Alpert visited Bernardine Dohrn in San Francisco at the Golden Gate Bridge.
 The following day, Dohrn and Alpert went to Mt.
 Tamalpais to speak to a group of women.
 The two parted ways and Dohrn gave Alpert Kathy Boudin's address.
 Alpert headed back to the east coast and stopped in Boston to visit Boudin.
 Although Boudin and Alpert argued over the new left movement.

 Alpert was impressed with the Weathermen and said, "Nothing was more important to them than staying together."